Natural Strategies for the Epstein-Barr Virus

 What is Mononucleosis?

-Mononucleosis (mon-oh-noo-Klee-OH-sis) is known by a variety of names, including mono, infectious mononucleosis, glandular fever, “the kissing disease,” and “Pfeiffer’s Disease.”
+Mononucleosis (mon-oh-noo-Klee-OH-sis) is known by a variety of names including mono, infectious mononucleosis, glandular fever, “the kissing disease,” and “Pfeiffer’s Disease.”
 Mononucleosis is caused by EBV and is a contagious viral disease found mostly in teens and young adults.
 It is also most common in developed nations.
 The primary symptoms are fever, sore throat, and swollen glands, especially in the neck.
 Some patients may also experience nausea and vomiting, skin rash, headaches, and joint pain.
 Tonsils may also become swollen.

 Mono cannot be cured.
-During the course of the illness, one should get plenty of rest and drink large amounts of purified water and fresh fruit juices if desired.
+During the course of the illness, patients should get plenty of rest and drink large amounts of water fresh fruit juices if desired.
 Some folks choose to take acetaminophen or ibuprofen for sore throat and fever, but make sure you never give aspirin to children.
 Aspirin can cause a condition called “Reye’s Syndrome” in children.
 Reye’s Syndrome is an upper respiratory tract infection that can lead to brain and liver damage.
 It is fatal in some cases.

 Most of the time, mono is not a serious illness.
 Occasionally, certain complications may develop: